 Additionally, there are certain entities that WCM will not allow collaboration with regardless of discipline or circumstances.

-What is an export license and how do I get one?
+What is an export license, and what is the process for obtaining one?

 An export license is specific authorization from the US government to engage in an export or sanctions activity that would otherwise be prohibited.
 These licenses must be obtained beforehand and are situation-specific (i.e. no “blanket licenses” can be obtained for your lab).